hseager/quizzie/README.md

 - Show similar quizzes under quiz info

 ### Bugs
+- Something strange going on with disconnections, player in lobby not in sync (can't replicate)

 ### Technical improvements
 - Instead of getting quiz when starting lobby, load quiz when initialising lobby or updating quiz in memory